BRACKETS-by-TRIAD/craftable/README.md

 This is going to install all dependencies, publish all important vendor configs, migrate, setup some configs, webpack config and run migrations.

+Command is going to generate and **print the password for the default administrator** account.
+Save this password to your clipboard, we are going to need it soon.

 Once Craftable is installed, don't forget to compile all the assets, so run something like this:
 ```bash
 npm install && npm run dev